EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 ![][EmotiBit-Oscilloscope]

 [ToDo:Update the Gif above to represent the new oscilloscope]
-  - <details><summary>Track All EmotiBits on the N/W</summary>
+  - <details><summary>Connecting to EmotiBit</summary>

-    - All active EmotiBits on the same network as the host computer show up on the Oscilloscope.
+    - The Oscilloscope displays all available EmotiBits on the network in a list.
-    - The EmotiBit you are connected to appears with an `X` in front of the IP address of that EmotiBit.
-    - All other EmotiBits, if present are grouped as a list.
-You can have several Oscilloscopes open on the same computer with an EmotiBit connected to each Oscilloscope. **However**, one Oscilloscope can be connected only to one EmotiBit at a time.
-If an EmotiBit is already connected to an Oscilloscope, it appears **greyed out** to all other oscilloscopes on the network.
+    - You can click on any EmotiBit in the list to connect to it.
     </details>

-  - <details><summary>Stream real-time Data</summary>
+  - <details><summary>Streaming real-time Data</summary>

-    - The Moment you connect to an EmotiBit, the EmotiBIt Ocsilloscope will begin to display the data being transmitted by the EmotiBit.
-You can switch between available EmotiBits in the list and the data streams will update automatically.
+    - The moment you connect to an EmotiBit, the EmotiBit Ocsilloscope will display the data being transmitted by the EmotiBit.
     </details>

   - <details><summary>Recording Data</summary>

-    - This is one of the most important features offered by the EmotiBit Oscilloscope.
+    - Select an EmotiBit from the list of available EmotiBits.
-    - By clicking on the Record button, you can initiate a record session on the Selected EmotiBit.
+    - You can initiate a record session by clicking on the record button.
 When a record session is initiated, the EmotiBit will start recording the data on the onboard SD-Card as well as stream it on the Oscilloscope.
-    - The Important thing to note is that a recording session can be initiated only from an EmotiBit Oscilloscope window.
-    - The EmotiBit uses this connection with an Oscilloscope to generate time syncing information essential for data integrity.
-We, therefore, recommend using the EmotiBit in-network as much as possible, connected to the Oscilloscope.
     - Once the Recording has been Initiated, you will notice the `red recording` indicator led flashing on the EmotiBit.
 You are also free to move in/out of the network, close the Oscilloscope, or connect to a new Oscilloscope.
+    -  We recommend using the EmotiBit in-network as much as possible, connected to the Oscilloscope.
+This helps in generating more time-syncs which improves timestamp accuracy.
     </details>

   - <details><summary>Log note(labeling data)</summary>

-    - The ability to add User Notes was recognized as **essential for the user experience** by our development team.
-    The EmotiBit Oscilloscope can be used to label/tag the data being recorded by the EmotiBit in real-time.
-    Note that the User Note feature is available only when a recording session has been initiated by the user.
+    - Users can annotate data by adding labels/notes in real time.
+    - Type in the Note in the `Log Note` text box and click on the `Log Note` button to add notes to the data being recorded.
     </details>

   - <details><summary>Power Modes</summary>

-    The EmotiBit has 4 power modes it can work in.
+    The EmotiBit has 4 power modes.
 All modes can be accessed using the EmotiBit Oscilloscope.
     - **Normal Mode**: In normal mode, the EmotiBit works with complete functionality, being able to record and transmit data.
     - **Low Power Mode**: In Low power mode, the EmotiBit can record but cannot transmit data in real-time.
 It, however, continues to get the time-sync pulses.
     - **WiFi Off**: This mode causes the EmotiBit to shut down the onboard WiFi shield.
 This saves power and enables long recording sessions.
 However, since the WiFi shield is Off, the EmotiBit cannot get time-sync pulses, which can lead to less accurate time stamping.
 A `long press` of the EmotiBit button toggles `normal mode` and `WiFi off mode`.
 If using the EmotiBit in `WiFi off` mode, we recommend leaving the EmotiBit running for a couple of minutes towards the end of the record session in `normal mode`.
 This can potentially help with time-syncing issues.